gmail spamemail blockinginbox cleanup

 3. Review the analysis and take bulk actions

-4. Enjoy your spam-free inbox with ongoing protection
+4. Keep your spam-free inbox with ongoing protection

 Frequently Asked Questions